 “Will my Solar Panels also charge my Electric Vehicle?”

-This is a question often asked by customers new to solar panels and electric vehicles.
 The answer is, yes!
-Yes you can charge your electric vehicle with your home solar panels.
+Yes, you can charge your electric vehicle with your home solar panels.

-There are two options to charging your electric vehicle from home.
+There are two options for charging your electric vehicle from home.

 Option One is going through the electric company and purchasing an electric charging station.
 You will pay more on top of your current electric bill to charge your car.
 This can get pretty expensive depending on how much you drive your vehicle.

 Option Two is with solar panels.
 Since you already have solar, you will only need to factor in how many solar panels you need to charge the car and add that into how many you need total for your home.
 If you owned your electric vehicle prior to solar installation, the number of solar panels necessary should have been calculated for you.